BOGGS INFLATABLE PROTECTIVE

 GOOGLE structure wrap for wildfires

-see photos and articles for yourself how long it takes to wrap a structure.
+see photos and articles for yourself how long

 There are PHD Scientist on staff with every agency having anything to do with wildfires really smart people so why is there such a disconnect between agencies what’s actually needed to protect regular taxpayers.
 Safety standards and policies written only for the rich by USDA Scientist that only apply to homeowners with lots greater than 4 acres are trashed by NIST Scientist for not writing standards for the majority of homeowners who have lots less than 4 acres with some lots the separation between your neighbors house can be less than 5 feet see house spacing in the National Guard Photo.
 The concept of the home ignition zone (HIZ) was developed by retired USDA Forest Service fire scientist Jack Cohen in the late 1990s, following breakthrough experimental research into how homes ignite due to the effects of radiant heat.
+Studies have shown homes ignite due to the condition of the home and everything around it, up to 200’ from the foundation.
+This is called the Home Ignition Zone (HIZ).
+Those measurements for the necessary HIZ defensive space recommendation requires a lot size greater than 4 acres.
+Where is USDA’s (HIZ) plan for the taxpayers living in real world communities like the photo below on 2 and 1 acre or less lots when your home ignition zone is your neighbor’s own home?
+Don't look there is none.

 CALIFORNIA NATIONAL GUARD PHOTO